Socialist Federal Republic of Yugoslavia: Reform

 Many of the demands made in the Croatian Spring movement in 1971, such as giving more autonomy to the individual republics, became reality with the 1974 Yugoslav Constitution.
 While the constitution gave the republics more autonomy, it also awarded a similar status to two autonomous provinces within Serbia: Kosovo, a largely ethnic Albanian populated region, and Vojvodina, a region with Serb majority but large numbers of ethnic minorities, such as Hungarians.
 These reforms satisfied most of the republics, especially Croatia and the Albanians of Kosovo and the minorities of Vojvodina.
 But the 1974 constitution deeply aggravated Serbian Communist officials and Serbs themselves who distrusted the motives of the proponents of the reforms.
 Many Serbs saw the reforms as concessions to Croatian and Albanian nationalists, as no similar autonomous provinces were made to represent the large numbers of Serbs of Croatia or Bosnia and Herzegovina.
 Serb nationalists were frustrated over Tito's support for the recognition of Montenegrins and Macedonians as independent nationalities, as Serbian nationalists had claimed that there was no ethnic or cultural difference separating these two nations from the Serbs that could verify that such nationalities truly existed.
 Tito maintained a busy, active travelling schedule despite his advancing age.
 His 85th birthday in May 1977 was marked by huge celebrations.
 That year, he visited Libya, the Soviet Union, North Korea and finally China, where the post-Mao leadership finally made peace with him after more than 20 years of denouncing the SFRY as "revisionists in the pay of capitalism".
 This was followed by a tour of France, Portugal, and Algeria after which the president's doctors advised him to rest.
 In August 1978, Chinese leader Hua Guofeng visited Belgrade, reciprocating Tito's China trip the year before.
 This event was sharply criticized in the Soviet press, especially as Tito used it as an excuse to indirectly attack Moscow's ally Cuba for "promoting divisiveness in the Non-Aligned Movement".
 When China launched a military campaign against Vietnam the following February, Yugoslavia openly took Beijing's side in the dispute.
 The effect was a rather adverse decline in Soviet Union-Yugoslavia relations.
 During this time, Yugoslavia's first nuclear reactor was under construction in Krško, built by US-based Westinghouse.
 The project ultimately took until 1980 to complete because of disputes with the United States about certain guarantees that Belgrade had to sign off on before it could receive nuclear materials (which included the promise that they would not be sold to third parties or used for anything but peaceful purposes).

-In 1979, seven selection criteria comprising Ohrid, Dubrovnik, Split, Plitvice Lakes National Park, Kotor, Stari Ras and Sopoćani were designated as UNESCO World Heritage Sites, making it the first inscription of cultural and natural landmarks in Yugoslavia.